ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 It is not possible for a locally-bound variable to be used earlier than the stage at which it is bound (e.g. GHC will report a stage error for the expression ``[| \ x -> $x |]``).
-Similarly, it is not possible for a global definition to be used in a splice in the same module as ts definition.
+Similarly, it is not possible for a global definition to be used in a splice in the same module as its definition.

 Proposed Change Specification